 Puppy and Kitten Care

 Getting a new puppy or kitten is very exciting.
 You have a lot to look forward to.
 The great companionship that a good pet can bring is very rewarding.
 However, puppies and kittens come with a lot of responsibility and work.
-Here at Van Loon Animal Hospital, we are here to help you with your new addition.
+Here at Wisconsin Veterinary Orthopedics, we are here to help you with your new addition.

 First, you should always bring your new puppy or kitten in for a full nose-to-tail examination to make sure that you have a healthy new animal.
 You also want to get him or her familiar with our veterinary hospital.